juergenweb/FrontendLoginRegister/README.md

 * **`Select email template`** Select which HTML email template should be used for sending emails
 * **`From email address`** Enter the email address, which should be displayed as sender email address for emails
 * **`Sender name`** Enter the name, which should be displayed as sender of the emails
+* **`Email Texts`** You can customize the text of each email, that will be send by this module, using a CKEditor field

 Some settings will be taken from the FrontendForms module settings (fe enable/disable Captcha, logging failed attempts) and cannot be set individually in the module configuration of this module globally, but you can always change form